+- 1. personnel files;

+- 2. property management files;

+- 3. general program files: Files relating to the subgrantee, subrecipient's, or contractor's project

+- 4. information form to NCORR, the subrecipient agreement, program policies

+and guidelines,

-- a. personnel files; - b. property management files; - c. general program files: Files relating to the subgrantee, subrecipient's, or contractor's project - d. information form to NCORR, the subrecipient agreement, program policies and guidelines, - e. correspondence with NCORR and reports, etc.; and - f. legal files: Articles of incorporation, bylaws of the organization, tax status, board minutes. - g. contracts and other agreements.
+- 5. correspondence with NCORR and reports, etc.; and - 6. legal files: Articles of incorporation, bylaws of the organization, tax status, board minutes, contracts and other agreements.